WhatsApp alternatives for schools

 Many schools work hard to give new families a warm, inclusive welcome.
 Pointing them towards ad-hoc WhatsApp groups with anonymous phone numbers and unmoderated content creates significant brand risk for the school.

-Andrew Nott, Chairman of IAPS, says that the experience of being part of a welcoming community is a far more powerful marketing tool than any advertisement.
+Andrew Nott, former Chairman of UK school leaders' association IAPS, says that the experience of being part of a welcoming community is a far more powerful marketing tool than any advertisement.
 “When you have a happy, thriving parent community you have access to positive word-of-mouth marketing.
 Supportive, positive parents will provide a reassuring perspective for prospective parents and the wider community, helping to enhance a school’s reputation.
 There is no doubt that such marketing is far more effective than paid-for advertising.”

 A welcome gift for new parents